South-West Germany

 Description:

-Gigantic extending table from the west-south-west German late Biedermeier period.
+Gigantic extendable table from the late Biedermeier period in west-south-west Germany.

 When pushed together, we see an almost delicate-looking oval table with six conically tapering round legs and a solid cherry top.
 The two halves of the table are joined together with iron hooks, while an additional wooden guide ensures a precise fit.

-The table can be extended to a total length of 502 cm with the help of a so-called link system, i.e. a rail system of interlocking timbers.
+The table can be pulled apart to a total length of 502 cm with the help of a so-called link system, i.e. a rail system made of interlocking timbers.
 The eight insert boards have widths of around 40-50 cm, so that intermediate lengths are of course also possible.

-Two additional pairs of legs can be fitted for extra stability over the long length.
+Two additional pairs of legs can be fitted for additional stability over the long length.

 Condition: